- Books, Literature, and Writing»

 - Incorporate your list of words into brief sentences.
 Let’s say you have the word “great” on your list.
 You might use it like this.
 “Hi Bob, what a great day.”
 You pick up the phone and answer, “Mary, how fantastic to hear from you.”
 The word “fantastic” is on your list.

-These exercises sees simple enough, however if you’re in the habit of just blurting out words without thinking, it won’t be so easy.
+These exercises seem simple enough, however, if you’re in the habit of just blurting out words without thinking, it won’t be so easy.

 Spiteful words can hurt your feelings but silence breaks your heart.

 Powerful enough to manipulate thinking

 Creative enough to produce thought